CefasRepRes/flowcytometertool/readme.md

 ## Tabs Overview

 ### 1: `Download & Train`
 This tab wraps the model training functions developed during Lucinda Lanoy’s Masters research in a simplified `tkinter` GUI (replacing the original R Markdown interface).
-It allows users to:

-- Train machine learning models, including Random Forests, using `scikit-learn`.
+It allows users to train machine learning models, including Random Forests, using `scikit-learn`.
+Click on the buttons in sequence from top-to-bottom, these will:
+1) Download the data from a blob store.
+By default this should be set to the public data in https://citprodflowcytosa.blob.core.windows.net/public/exampledata/ which needs no SAS authentication.
+If you change it to a blob store that needs authenticating, put a path to your SAS key saved as a plain .txt file in the "blob tools" tab.
+2) Downloads the cyz2json executable you need
+3) Applies the cyz2json to the downloaded data.
+Your CYZ files should now be json files instead (this step is invoked by subprocess and no check is implemented to ensure it has worked).
+4) Converts your json files to listmode csvs.
+"Listmode" is the part of the json file which pertains to the laser summaries.
+This step therefore leaves behind any images taken and the full pulse shape is not taken out of the json files either.
+5) Combine CSVs, specifying the Zone you want to train for.
+Training across multiple zones is not yet implemented.
+Note the expertise matrix which assigns a level of expertise (1 being non-expert, 2 being intermediate, 3 being expert).
+If there is a disagreement on a label, the expert will be prioritised.
+6) Train model.
+A split of your data will be taken for training, some will be retained for testing.
+This trains a LOT of models in sklearn, searching for the best model variables in your data and best hyperparameters.
+7) Test classifier against the test dataset.
-- Run the training process on both Windows and Linux (tested via GitHub Actions on a Linux runner).
+- You can run the training process on both Windows and Linux (tested via GitHub Actions on a Linux runner).
 - *Note:* Building a release hasn’t been tested recently.

 ---